ArevaloBrandon115/Betting_Game/README.md

 <a name="Theme"/>

 ## Theme:
-I went for a retro yet futuristic theme for this game
+I went for a retro yet futuristic theme for this game.
+With a dungeon game type them with the vibe of the olden games I used to play.

 ![Image of right side UI](https://github.com/ArevaloBrandon115/Betting_Game/blob/master/Images/Full_Game_UI.png?raw=true)